-In Florida, a misdemeanor is a crime punishable by no more than one year in jail, and (in most cases) a maximum fine of $1,000.00.
+In Florida, a misdemeanor is a crime punishable by not more than one year in jail, and (in most cases) a maximum fine of $1,000.00.
 Considered less serious than felonies, misdemeanors are handled at the county court level.
 They are punishable by a fine, probation, and/or imprisonment in the county jail, as opposed to a state prison sentence on a felony charge.
-Under the Florida Rules of Criminal Procedure, depositions generally are not permitted in misdemeanor cases, absent a showing of good cause.
-Further, the Florida punishment code and the sentencing guidelines don’t apply to misdemeanors.
+Under the Florida Rules of Criminal Procedure, depositions are generally not permitted in misdemeanor cases, absent a showing of good cause.
+Further, the Florida Punishment Code and the sentencing guidelines don’t apply to misdemeanors.

 Misdemeanor offenses include worthless checks, prostitution, petit theft, driving under the Influence, possession of marijuana, possession of paraphernalia, resisting arrest without violence, battery, domestic violence, and assault.

 There are two kinds of misdemeanors in Florida: first-degree misdemeanors are punishable by up to one year in jail, while second-degree misdemeanors are punishable by up to 60 days in jail.
 In addition to criminal misdemeanor cases, county criminal courts maintain and file civil infractions.
 Typically, civil infractions are violations of county ordinances that are neither criminal related charges nor traffic related charges.
 A few examples of civil infractions are littering, and boating and fishing violations.

 Common Florida Misdemeanors.

 - Driving on a Suspended License

 - Possession of Paraphernalia

 - Criminal Mischief